Skip to content

 Examples

-Example IN.DAT files are available in the repository in the folder /tests/regression/scenarios/.
+Example IN.DAT files are available in the repository in the folder /tests/regression/input_files/.